 A growing body of research has found that people with different socio-demographic characteristics are not equally represented by governments or political outcomes.
 The earliest and most clearly established line of research on this topic focused on the association between wealth and representation in the United States and found that the rich are better represented than the poor (Bartels 2008; Gilens 2012; Gilens & Page 2014).
 Cross-national studies have extended this work and found similar patterns worldwide (Elkjær & Klitgaard, forthcoming; Lupu & Warner 2022a, 2022b; Traber et al. 2022).
 Recent studies have documented unequal representation in additional socio-demographic characteristics, including education (Elsässer et al. 2021; Rosset & Stecker 2019; Schakel & Van der Pas 2021) and gender (Reher 2018).

-This body of work has focused on objective measures of representation, such as congruence in ideology or policy positions between citizens and their representatives, and responsiveness of policy outcomes to citizens’ preferences.
+This body of work has focused on objective measures of representation of citizens’ preferences, such as congruence in ideology or policy positions between citizens and their representatives, and responsiveness of policy outcomes to citizens’ preferences.
+From the perspective of Hanna Pitkin’s (1967) classic distinction between different types of representation, this line of work focuses on substantive representation, meaning the representation of the preferences and interests of distinctive social groups.
+These consistent findings of the substantive under-representation of lower-status demographic groups (i.e., women, and those with less education and income) highlights the lack of empirical research to date on what Pitkin (1967) described as descriptive representation, meaning the personal similarity between the representative and the represented.
+Yet systematic, cross-national and longitudinal research on descriptive representation is important for developing a clearer understanding of inequalities in representation, as research in specific contexts and time periods has suggested that the numerical underrepresentation of certain social groups in terms of their socio-demographic characteristics (e.g., gender and ethnicity) can yield policy that conflicts with these groups’ interests (Broockman 2013, Hakhverdian 2015).

-Despite mounting evidence of unequal representation in objective measures, little is known about whether under-represented social groups perceive themselves as less capable of engaging in political processes.
+Despite mounting evidence of unequal substantive representation in objective measures, little is known about whether the under-represented social groups identified in this line of research (e.g., women, and those with less education and lower income) perceive themselves as less capable of engaging in political processes.
+Investigating people’s subjective sense of their own capacity to effectively engage in political processes is important to assess the degree to which unequal substantive representation seems to be reflected in the subjective perceptions of the impacted populations.

+There are logical reasons why these substantively under-represented groups may not report lower levels of political efficacy.
 In the economic policy domain, for example, the less affluent might not perceive the empirically established fact that their preferences are less well represented.
 Further, even if they do perceive the objective evidence of unequal representation, they might not interpret it as reflecting poorly on their own capacity to understand or influence political processes.
-As research on representational inequalities has focused primarily on objective measures of representation, it is important to complement this research with an assessment of whether socio-demographic inequalities are evident in people’s levels of political efficacy.
+To date, however, systematic research has not yet been conducted to assess the subjective perceptions of political efficacy of key socio-demographic groups across contexts and over time.